- The Source Code Manager

 - during the reconnection, on the "SCM" pane, in the "Other actions" group, expand "Remote work" and select "Reconnect and synchronize".
 Then, simply check the modified elements back in.

 The SCM administrator is used to directly handle the different projects included in the source code manager.

 - manage the repositories (creation, connection to a repository).

 - manage the branches.

-- manage files and directories present in a project in the repository (add, delete, rename files and directories).
+- manage the files and directories found in a project of repository (add, delete, rename, ... files and directories).